-- Currently, ticks are voluntary, but passing pretester is mandatory. - Use the blackboard to announce that you are ready to be ticked - Move on to today's tick as soon as you can. - There is a starred tick available today (in "Further Notes on Naive Bayes"); strictly voluntary - Good luck and have fun! - Join me and the demonstrators in the lab at 2:30.
+- Passing pretester is mandatory for everybody. - Ticks are voluntary unless you have been random-selected (selection happens in session 3). - Use the whiteboard to announce that you are ready to be ticked (after passing pretester) - There is a starred tick available today (in "Further Notes on Naive Bayes"); strictly voluntary - Good luck and have fun! - Join me and the demonstrators in the lab at 2:30.